IlyessAgg/Sbotify/README.md

 # Sbotify
-Your assistant to search your favorite artists !
+Your assistant to search your favorite songs and artists !

 ![weather](http://wallpaperswide.com/download/lets_make_music-wallpaper-1366x768.jpg)